JoselleAstrid/game-notes/Pikmin-3-Deluxe/Any-percent_Normal.md

 - Toss 1 Red Pikmin on one Fiery Blowhog if both are still alive.
 Toss 1 Red Pikmin at the 5-pellet posy.
 Toss 5 Red Pikmin at one Fiery Blowhog so that they bring that one back.
 Take the rest of your Pikmin to the water crossing spot.
   - Tossing 5 at the blowhog farther from the Onion should make the end of day's carrying work slightly quicker.
 - Toss Brittany and all your Pikmin across the water.
 Switch to Brittany, then toss 6 Rock Pikmin at the crystal at right.
 Charge the rest of your Pikmin at the gate; get close enough so the charge gets them all onto the gate.

-  - There are faster, slightly more complex strats for this part, but this is the simple way to distribute the Pikmin.
+  - There are faster, slightly more complex strats for distributing Pikmin here, but this is a relatively simple way.
+  - There's a way to get the Pikmin to swim across instead of tossing them over, but this guide doesn't cover it yet.
 - Walk back to the 6 Rock Pikmin; they should have broken the crystal there.
 Get 3 of them carrying the bridge pieces on that side, and toss the other 3 to the bridge pieces on the other side.
 - Switch to Alph.
 Walk back to the Onion, close enough to start plucking, and switch back to Brittany.
 - Wait for the gate to get torn down, then bring the Pikmin at the gate to the boss area.